-We lease office space in multiple locations.
-In addition, we recently constructed a manufacturing facility in Thousand Oaks, California under a non-cancelable lease agreement.
-The leases are reviewed for classification as operating or capital leases.
-For operating leases, rent is recognized on a straight-line basis over the lease period.
-For capital leases, we record the leased asset with a corresponding liability for principal and interest.
-Payments are recorded as reductions to these liabilities with interest being charged to interest expense in our statements of operations and comprehensive loss.
+Through December 31, 2018, the leases were reviewed for classification as operating, capital or build-to-suit leases.
+For operating leases, rent was recognized on a straight-line basis over the lease period.
+For capital leases, we recorded the leased asset with a corresponding liability for principal and interest.
+Payments were recorded as reductions to these liabilities with interest being charged to interest expense in our condensed consolidated statements of operations and comprehensive loss.

-We analyzed the nature of the renovations and our involvement during the construction period of our manufacturing facility and determined that we are the deemed "owner" of the construction project during the construction period.
-As a result, we are required to capitalize the fair value of the building as well as the construction costs incurred on our condensed consolidated balance sheet along with a corresponding financing liability for landlord-paid construction costs (i.e. "build-to-suit" accounting).
+We analyzed the nature of the renovations and our involvement during the construction period of our manufacturing facility and determined that we were the deemed "owner" of the construction project during the construction period.
+As a result, we were required to capitalize the fair value of the building as well as the construction costs incurred on our condensed consolidated balance sheet along with a corresponding financing liability for landlord-paid construction costs (i.e. "build-to-suit" accounting).

-Once construction is complete, the Company considers the requirements for sale-leaseback accounting treatment, including evaluating whether all risks of ownership have been transferred back to the landlord, as evidenced by a lack of continuing involvement in the leased property.
-If the arrangement does not qualify for sale-leaseback accounting treatment, the building asset remains on the Company's consolidated balance sheets at its historical cost, and such asset is depreciated over its estimated useful life.
-The Company bifurcates its lease payments into a portion allocated to the building and a portion allocated to the parcel of land on which the building has been built.
-The portion of the lease payments allocated to the land is treated for accounting purposes as operating lease payments, and therefore is recorded as rent expense in the consolidated statements of operations.
-The portion of the lease payments allocated to the building is further bifurcated into a portion allocated to interest expense and a portion allocated to reduce the build-to-suit lease obligation.
-The initial recording of these assets and liabilities is classified as non-cash investing and financing items, respectively, for purposes of the consolidated statements of cash flows.
+Once construction was complete, the Company considered the requirements for sale-leaseback accounting treatment, including evaluating whether all risks of ownership have been transferred back to the landlord, as evidenced by a lack of continuing involvement in the leased property.
+Since the arrangement did not qualify for sale-leaseback accounting treatment, the building asset remained on the Company's condensed consolidated balance sheets at its historical cost, and such asset was depreciated over its estimated useful life.
+The Company bifurcated its lease payments into a portion allocated to the building and a portion allocated to the parcel of land on which the building has been built.
+The portion of the lease payments allocated to the land was treated for accounting purposes as operating lease payments, and therefore was recorded as rent expense in the condensed consolidated statements of operations and comprehensive loss.
+The portion of the lease payments allocated to the building was further bifurcated into a portion allocated to interest expense and a portion allocated to reduce the build-to-suit lease obligation.
+The initial recording of these assets and liabilities were classified as non-cash investing and financing items, respectively, for purposes of the condensed consolidated statements of cash flows.
+The build-to-suit asset and corresponding lease obligation was derecognized upon adoption of the new lease standard as we did not control the building during the construction period